 - Cultivate relationships with donors, volunteers, and potential donors.
 Thank you is more important than please, but say both.

 - Remember, your situation is unique so experiment to determine what works best for you.

 Lessons from Starting a Bridging Agency, published in March 2016, extracts some key practices learned from our partner agencies.

-The white paper Anatomy of Best In Class Bridging Agencies, published in July 2015, describes the characteristics of an agency working to bridge the digital divide and how it works together with clients, donors and volunteers to function effectively.
+The experience paper Anatomy of Best In Class Bridging Agencies, published in July 2015, describes the characteristics of an agency working to bridge the digital divide and how it works together with clients, donors and volunteers to function effectively.